Charlotte Barrows, PLA, LEED

 Senior Associate

-At Nelson Byrd Woltz, Charlotte’s projects focus on restoring and rehabilitating cultural landscapes such as Cedar Dell at Green-Wood Cemetery in Brooklyn, NY; Forsyth Park in Savannah, Georgia; The Mount in Lenox, Massachusetts; Jay Heritage Center in Rye, New York; Camp Chewonki in Wiscasset, Maine; the gardens at Mount Cuba Center, Delaware; and Olana State Historic Site in Hudson, New York.
-Current projects include the Welsh Fountain Garden at West Fairmount Park, Philadelphia, the Norman Rockwell Museum Comprehensive Landscape Plan, Master Plan development at St. Charles Borromeo in Lower Merion Township, and implementation of the strategic plans at Olana State Historic Site.
+Many of her projects at NBW focus on restoring and rehabilitating cultural landscapes such as the Cedar Dell at Green-Wood Cemetery in Brooklyn, NY; Forsyth Park in Savannah, Georgia; The Mount in Lenox, Massachusetts; Jay Heritage Center in Rye, New York; Camp Chewonki in Wiscasset, Maine; the gardens at Mount Cuba Center, Delaware; and Olana State Historic Site in Hudson, New York.
+Current projects include the Welsh Fountain Garden at West Fairmount Park, Philadelphia, the Norman Rockwell Museum Comprehensive Landscape Plan, the Mount Vernon Comprehensive Landscape Plan; development at St. Charles Borromeo in Lower Merion Township, and implementation of the strategic plans at Olana State Historic Site.
 Her work at Olana has led to collaborations with Anne Godfrey at the College of Environmental Science and Forestry SUNY on her book Active Landscape Photography: Diverse Practices.
 In addition, Charlotte’s work at Mount Cuba has led to her co-authoring a chapter in An Accessible Past: Making Historic Sites Accessible, edited by Heather Pressman.